ds300/derivablejs/README.md

 ## Derivables

-Derivables make it trivial to maintain consistent (i.e. sense-making) state at all times without requiring that it be kept all in one place (although Derivables are still extremely useful if you manage to do that.
-Keep reading!).
-This is a huge win for those of us who develop complex systems with lots of moving parts.
+Derivables make it trivial to maintain consistent (i.e. sense-making) state at all times without requiring that it be kept all in one place.
+This is a huge win for those of us who develop complex systems with lots of moving parts because it eradicates a whole class of subtle-but-devastating errors.
+It also takes a serious weight off our mental shoulders, allowing us to focus on our problem domain rather than wasting time jumping through hoops of incidental complexity.

-They embody the notion that **changes in state should not cause state changes**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
+This whole library embodies the notion that **changes in state should not cause state changes**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
+This seems to be something that most people don't have a handle on, and it causes serious mess in our brains and code.

-Derivables enable this by allowing you to make elegant declarative statements about how your bits of state are related, and then doing clever computer-sciency stuff when you update the 'root' state.
+Derivables provide this handle by enabling you to make elegant declarative statements about how your bits of state are related, and then doing clever computer-sciency stuff when you update any bits of 'root' state, keeping everyone in check.

 There are two types of Derivable: